jgeraigery/SpotlightHelp/pages/ConnectSQLAzure/sqlazure_connect_details.md

 folder: ConnectSQLAzure
 ---

-## How to enter / edit SQL Azure connection details
+## How to enter / edit connection details

-Use a Spotlight Client to enter / edit SQL Azure connection details.
+Use a Spotlight Client to enter / edit connection details.

 From the Spotlight Client